mogar/spot_micro/README.md

 ## Usage

+NOTE: There are a lot of parameters you may want to tweak for your robot.
+The most important are probably servo pin numbers, which are hardcoded in `spot_ws/src/joint_ctl/joint_ctl/servo_ctl.py`

 * Set up the RPi 4, install docker on it, build the docker image from `docker-full`
 * start the docker container and get a shell on it (see instructions in `docker-full` README)
 * within docker, run the following